-1 RECOMMEND TOOLS & FOUNDATION PREPARATION
+1 RECOMMENDED TOOLS & FOUNDATION PREPARATION

-The following sections offer information related to preparing to assemble/install the 3.7m ESA, such as recommended tools, foundation preparation, and the details of the A-325 tensioning procedure required for the tightening of all A-325 hardware.
+The following sections offer information related to preparing to assemble/install the 6.5m ESA, such as recommended tools, foundation preparation and the details of the A-325 tensioning procedure required for the tightening of all A-325 hardware.

-1.1 Recommended Tools
+1.1 RECOMMENDED TOOLS

-Kratos supplies all appropriate hardware/parts required for installation of the 3.7m ESA.
-All tools needed for the installation process should be provided by the installation crew.
-The recommended tools used for installation are shown in Table 1-1:
+Kratos supplies all appropriate hardware/parts required for installation of the 6.5m ESA.
+All tools needed for installation, however, should be provided by the installation crew.
+The appropriate tool kit (TK-MOT-LG) is also available for purchase from Kratos.
+Kratos recommends the following tools (see Table 1-1) be used for installation of the 6.5m ESA: